justas-/SiKLink/README.md

 ## SiKGUI

-SiKGUI is a set of graphical application providing user interface to SiKLink.
-The goals of SiKGUI are to make SiKLink user-friendly, and to try the portability of .NET between the different operating systems and GUI frameworks.
+SiKGUI is an application providing graphical user interface to the SiKLink library.
+SiKGUI comes in two flavours.
+SiKGUIWPF is a Windows-only WPF application.
+SiKGUIGtk is a multi-platform (Windows, Linux, Mac) Gtk3-based application.

-_*TLDR*_ - Find the latest binary in [Github releases page](https://github.com/justas-/SiKLink/releases/).
+_*TLDR*_ - Find the latest binaries in [Github releases page](https://github.com/justas-/SiKLink/releases/).

 ### SiKGUIWPF